Episode 224: Two Postcards

 The fields give way to forest, to assign advertising lots where one can build homes in the woods, these woods through which armies, tens of thousands of men, once marched on their way to engage the enemy, to feign or to flank, 15.7% of them to die, which seems so high, but is nothing compared to Gettysburg or Chickamauga or Shiloh.

-Earnest entries that speak of troop movements and tactics, but little of people.
+Out to the visitor center, closed today, to maps and plaques, earnest entries that speak of troop movements and tactics. but little of people.

 And then an audio driving tour, so balanced and factual that it can do little more than guide you from field to field on a frigid day, where one can sit and stare through the windshield of a rental car and try to see the forest for these trees and fail to see men on the road to Chancellorsville.

-A postcard from the Frederick Douglass National Historic Site in Anacostia, Maryland, December 2024
+A postcard from the Frederick Douglass National Historic Site in Anacostia, Maryland, December 2024.

-There's a tree by the walkway to this house in a hill, A tall evergreen, one of two, that you will not notice until you are inside the house, until you are up on the second floor by the bedroom where Frederick Douglass once slept.
+There's a tree by the walkway to this house in a hill, a tall evergreen, one of two, that you will not notice until you are inside the house, until you are up on the second floor by the bedroom where Frederick Douglass once slept.

 And you are standing at the bay window at the end of the hall, the last of the late afternoon light coming through, cold and flat, a pewter gray that will give way before long, too soon to sudden nightfall, so early this time of year.

+The tree partially blocks that view now.
 It didn't then, when Frederick Douglass lived here.

-Looking through that window down the broad lawn, past the row houses, out across the Anacostia River, to the confluence of the Potomac, the District of Columbia spread out before you.
+Though it is still majestic, the tree and the view, looking through that window down the broad lawn, past the row houses, out across the Anacostia River, to the confluence of the Potomac, the District of Columbia spread out before you.

-The Capitol, partially obstructed by the tree.
+The capital, partially obstructed by the tree.

 But not the Washington Monument.
+You can see it clearly.

-the ranger from the Park Service will tell you.
+Frederick Douglass could.
+The ranger from the Park Service will tell you.

 It was being built when the Douglas family moved into this house called Cedar Hill in 1877.

-He says Frederick Douglass, once enslaved, once watched the monument rise, marble block by marble block, from that window, or when sitting in a rocking chair in the long, low porch that stretches the length of the first floor of the house.
+He says Frederick Douglass, once enslaved, once watched the monument rise, marble block by marble block, from that window, or when sitting in a rocking chair on the long, low porch that stretches the length of the first floor of the house.

-But there was no tree there then, because his wife was still alive.
+But there was no tree there then,

 Anna Murray, who had met her future husband, tall and handsome, Frederick Douglass, that mane of hair, the piercing eyes.
+She met this man on the docks where she worked as a laundress.

 He was enslaved.
+She was not.

 She sold her own clothes and her bed and gave him the money and stole a sailor's uniform so her husband could escape to freedom.

 She was ill from the moment they moved into that house some 40 years later.
+And she was sick every day for four years.

 It is so tall now.

-In the front hall where the tour starts, you and five other people, three African-American women, two sisters and one of their wives, and two white men in their 60s, history friends, it seems, insurance executives you gather, who like to see Civil War sites together.
+In the front hall where the tour starts, you and five other people, three African-American women, two sisters and one of their wives, and two white men in their 60s, history friends, it seems, insurance executives gather, who like to see Civil War sites together.

-They might well know the added significance of the print on the wall by the door.
+They might well know the added significance of the print on the wall by the door. a scene cut out from a magazine and framed from the Battle of Fort Wagner.

 But you might not.

-And it will only be later, when you'll put it together, that of all the battles depicted in illustrations in Harper's Weekly or other magazines that brought the Civil War home, that this was the battle that Frederick Douglass wanted to hang in the hallway in his,
+And it will only be later, when you'll put it together, that of all the battles depicted in illustrations in Harper's Weekly or other magazines that brought the Civil War home, that this was the battle that Frederick Douglass wanted to hang in the hallway and his,

 because two of his sons fought in that battle, with the 54th Massachusetts Infantry.